FILTRATION EFFICIENCY: THE DIFFERENCE BETWEEN BFE, PFE, & VFE

 So, why do these tests even matter?
 In order to protect the wearer from the transmission of diseases, deadly viruses, and harmful particulates that can cause serious respiratory damage or other ailments, manufacturers need to know how well their product works.

-Furthermore, filtration efficiency tests are also used to determine overall protection of the skin in items like gowns and other medical clothing.
+Furthermore, filtration efficiency tests are also used to determine the overall protection of the skin in items like coveralls, gowns, or other medical clothing.
 Essentially, the process is designed to ensure that microscopic elements don’t end up passing through the cloth barrier and harming the wearer.

-Having these ratings ensures that companies that manufacture PPE sell products that truly protect the wearer and perform as they are designed to.
+Having these ratings ensures that companies that manufacture PPE sell products that truly protect the wearer and perform as they are designed to against the common hazards in their work environment.

 What Industries Commonly Use This Type of Testing?